jneidlinger/libcurlwp8/README.md

 Open the Visual Studio solution at \curl-7.33.0\vs\vc12\vc12libcurl.sln

 The build depends on zlib and OpenSSL.
 You need to configure the project includes to point to zlib and OpenSSL headers.

+Notable changes:

+A preprocessor definition, WINPHONE was added which does most of the WP8 specific work.